vitorbaptista/vitorbaptista.github.io/_posts/2020-04-29-setting-up-ubuntu-20-04-with-regolith.md

 tags: []
 ---

-# Setting up Ubuntu 20.04 with Regolith

-![Ubuntu 20.04 with Regolith][screenshot:png]

 I've been using Ubuntu since its virst version, Ubuntu 4.10.
 I tried other distributions (Fedora, Debian, Gentoo, etc.), but always ended up back in Ubuntu.
 It's stable enough, easy to install, and things just work, so I don't see a reason to change.
 All my servers are either Ubuntu or Debian as well, so the knowledge translates well.

 Anyway, I was still running Ubuntu 16.04, and over the years it accumulated some quirks.
 Like that it never did shut down completely, I had to run `halt` and, after giving it some time to stop what it was able to, I would hodl the power button for a few seconds to finally turn it off.
 Or that it threw an error and asked me if I wanted to send a report to Canonical every time I loaded GNOME.